Modelica® Language Specification version 3.7-dev

 The following holds for slice operations:

-• If a is an array containing scalar components and m is a component of those components, the expression a.m is interpreted as a slice operation.
+• If the component reference a is an array containing scalar components and m is a component of those components, the component reference a.m is interpreted as a slice operation.
 It returns the array of components {a[1].m, }.

 • If m is also an array component, the slice operation is valid only if size(a[1].m) = size(a[2].m) = …